Kolo13/MixedBeats/README.md

 # MixedBeats

-App to easiily create or edit playlists for your Beats Music Account
+App to easily create or edit playlists for your Beats Music Account